Pylons/pyramid/docs/tutorials/wiki2/installation.rst

 Generate a Pyramid project from a cookiecutter
 ----------------------------------------------

-We will create a Pyramid project in your home directory for UNIX or at the root for Windows.
+We will create a Pyramid project in your home directory for Unix or at the root for Windows.
 It is assumed you know the path to where you installed ``cookiecutter``.
 Issue the following commands and override the defaults in the prompts as follows.

-On UNIX
+On Unix
 ^^^^^^^

 .. code-block:: bash